 EDGE is very basic, but it really does work.
 It will help Cub Scouts learn and retain skills also.
-So it is not only for Boy Scouts and Venturers, but for den leaders also.
+So it is not only for Scouts BSA and Venturers, but for den leaders also.

 The EDGE Method